Much of the plant life in the Turks and Caicos are either salt-resistant and salt-tolerant coastal varieties, or drought-resistant low brush.

 Quite a bit smaller, curly-tail lizards, Bahamian anoles, and several types of geckos and skinks can often be seen scurrying through the underbrush or hiding under rocks.

 Not all of the tiny reptiles seen today are native.
-The invasive common house gecko has become far more prevalent on the populated islands the smaller and more-colourful Caicos gecko.
+The invasive common house gecko has become far more prevalent on the populated islands the smaller and more-colorful Caicos gecko.

 Two miniature boas and a tiny blind make up the indigenous snakes found in the islands.
 There are no known modern-introduced species of snakes in the country.